vgmoose/space-nx/README.md

 make -f Makefile.switch
 ```

+Notice: currently libtransistor builds are crashing on 5.x.
+The latest release uses libnx for now.

 #### Using libnx
 Setup libnx and devkitarm64 [using the installer](http://switchbrew.org/index.php?title=Setting_up_Development_Environment).
-At the time of writing, this code uses devkitA64 a7.
+At the time of writing, this code uses devkitA64 r10-2.
 Then run the following command:

 ```
-make -f Makefile.nx
+make -f Makefile.libnx
 ```

 #### For PC
-This version of Space Game is ported to sdl and sdl2, so the same code can be compiled on the computer as well.
-Running `make -f Makefile.pc sdl2` creates a binary file that can be executed on the computer using the sdl2 library is required to compile it.
+This version of Space Game is ported to sdl2, so the same code can be compiled on the computer as well.
+Running `make -f Makefile.pc` creates a binary file that can be executed on the computer using the sdl2 library is required to compile it.
+It also plays using gamepad controls, so the keyboard won't work to control it.

 `make -f Makefile.pc` creates a binary file using the sdl1 library instead.

 ### License
 This program is licensed under [the MIT license](https://opensource.org/licenses/MIT), see the original repo for more information.